itzikb/ansible-devstack/README.md

 # ansible-devstack

-Install devstack on inside a virtual machine using libivrt
+Provision a VM (As a default Ubuntu 20.04) and install a devstack inside the VM using libivrt

 ### prerequisites
 The vkhitrin.libguestfs collection should be installed